Chittaranjan11/Demo11/README.md

 # Demo11
-This is my very 1st repository which is for the demo purpose
+This is my very 1st repository which is for the demo purpose for exploring the git tool.